nikparo/keyboardevent-key-standardiser-shim/README.md

 # KeyboardEvent key standardiser shim

+**_This project is in an alpha state, and needs testing.
+Use in a production environment is not recommended._**

 Internet Explorer, Edge, and Firefox 36 and older (Firefox up to 48 in case of some media keys) suffer from non-standard `event.key` values.
 This shim fixes most (or at least the most common) of those.
 It doesn't polyfill `event.key` if it doesn't exist natively, but it plays well polyfills that do, such as [https://github.com/cvan/keyboardevent-key-polyfill](keyboardevent-key-polyfill).

 ## Usage